alxtrnr/bongo-twisty/content/blog/postbox_toppers/index.md

 images = ["ladies.jpg"]
 +++

-Fancied the idea of arranging image thumbnails in a grid.
-Quickest / easiest way to do this was to ask an LLM to write the CSS and add in some useful comments for learning and reference.

-{{< divider >}}

 Postbox Toppers seen when out and about on my bike.
 First sighting by the post office was in 2012.
 Many more appeared during Covid.
 Not unusual to see these days.
-They're a distinctly British tradition.
+A distinctly British tradition.

 <div class="gallery-grid">
   {{< glightbox-figure src="noah.jpg" title="Noah's Ark" alt="Knitted Noah’s Ark scene on a post box.
 The decoration includes a knitted ark with black and white zebras, a chicken perched on top, two people in raincoats and boots, and a crocodile.
 The display sits in front of a brick wall and leafy trees." >}}